Welcome Georgia High School Senior, Class of 2024!

 You will still need to submit an admissions application, but that will be easy – keep reading to learn how!

-A senior may not have received a letter in October because the most recent transcript record submitted electronically and securely by your high school for you did not include a deliverable address, a calculated HOPE GPA, or your SSN.
+A senior may not have received a letter in October because the 11th grade transcript record submitted electronically and securely by your high school for you did not include a deliverable address, a calculated HOPE GPA, or your SSN.
 Contact your high school to update your information with them.
-A second round of GEORGIA MATCH letters are scheduled for the first of November.
 Correcting your information with your high school will help when you need your final high school transcript to be sent to a college.
 Note: You must be a senior at one of Georgia's public or private accredited high schools that works with GAfutures.

 If you are interested in a college or university within Georgia that is not on your list, you may still apply to that college!
 You can use the GAfutures’ College Search to learn more about colleges in Georgia and to apply to an individual college or university.